 Maximum Depth 9 feet

-The famous Hindenburg Line (Siegfriedstellung) was as series of German defenses on the Western Front in World War I, where the German Army was to retreat to if necessary, which it did.
+The famous Hindenburg Line (Siegfriedstellung) was a series of German defenses on the Western Front in World War I, where the German Army was to retreat to if necessary, which it did.
+Returning WWI vets compared the sound of the duck hunters shooting to that of the artillery barrages on the Hindenburg Line and gave this line of vegetation its name.
 Like the military positions, the line of cane beds serves a defensive purpose for Lake Winneconne.
 The line of remaining cane beds reduces wave action, and submergent aquatic vegetation, once the norm throughout the lake, is found on the east side, protected from the prevailing wind and waves.
 Today wild celery and perhaps a dozen wild rice plants hold on to their slowly eroding fortifications.
 Should the Hindenburg line not hold, neither will the wild celery.
 Unlike WWI there will be no armistice, only a fade to nothing.